peteroupc/peteroupc.github.io/random.md

 Which PRNG to use for generating reproducible results depends on the application.
 But here are some recommendations:

 -  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
--  The PRNG's _seed length_ should be 64 bits or greater.
+-  The PRNG's _state length_ should be 64 bits or greater.
--  Any seed passed to the PRNG should be at least the same size as the PRNG's _seed length_.
+-  Any seed passed to the PRNG should be at least the same size as the PRNG's _state length_.

 <a id=Seeding_Recommendations></a>
 ### Seeding Recommendations